hopewellb/IIPP/README.md

 # Games made for "An Introduction to Interactive Programming in Python"
-## All of these games are playable online using Codeskulptor, an online Python interpreter.
+## All of these games are playable in your browser using Codeskulptor, an online Python interpreter.
 Press the play button the Codeskulptor page to initiate each game

 [Guess the Number](http://www.codeskulptor.org/#user39_Kjf1dOTWLy_6.py)